-For people with seniordogs, dogs with disabilities, or dogs that are potty training, these reusable and washable diapers are the perfect solution.
-Not only do they save you money and the hassle of having to restock diapers every week, but they are also an eco-friendly solution that helps stop the piling up of diapers in landfills.
-The microfiber diapers are highly absorbent and can hold up to seven times their weight in liquid, meaning they do not require a disposable pad like many diapers on the market.
-They are also adjustable to dogs of any size.
+For people with senior dogs, dogs with disabilities, or dogs who are still potty training, reusable and washable diapers or belly bands are a great solution.
+Not only do they save you money and the hassle of having to restock diapers and pads every week, but they’re also an eco-friendly alternative to stop the piling up of waste in landfills.

 5. Recycled Bike Tube Collars

-How do you and your dog live a more eco-friendly lifestyle?
-Let us know and leave a comment below!
+How do you and your dog live a more eco-friendly lifestyle with your dog?
+Do you have any tips in honor of Earth Day?
+Let us know in the comments below!

 DogTime is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.